 Unfortunately, this label alone doesn't mean that the hens are getting outdoor access or being raised ethically: There are no space requirements for the laying hens.
 The Certified Humane label, on the other hand, requires "1.5 square feet per hen, litter for dust bathing, perches for the birds, and ammonia levels at a maximum of 10ppm."

-Another term regulated USDA, free-range hens have access to unlimited food and water and have freedom to roam like cage-free hens do.
-The hens are also said to have “continuous access to the outdoors during their laying cycles.”
-While this sounds like a good thing, they unfortunately may not get to go outdoors as often as you may think.
+Another term regulated by the USDA, free-range hens have access to unlimited food and water and have the freedom to roam as cage-free hens do.
+The hens are also said to have "continuous access to the outdoors during their laying cycles."
+While this sounds like a good thing, they may not get to go outdoors as often as you may think.

 5. Animal Welfare Approved